Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 	- A higher min count helps focus on words that are statistically significant but risks losing information from less frequent yet significant words
 ## Continuous bag of words
 - A word embedding model, involves making word predictions using the surrounding context words  (a few words that appear before and after it in a sentence, defined by window size)
-- The goal of CBOW is to m
+- The goal of CBOW is to predict a target word based on it's surrounding words, making it particularly efficient at handling frequent words.
+Words are input as [[Categorical_data_handeling|one-hot vectors]]
-- Weights all inputs equally, not ideal if certain words are more informative than others

 ![[Pasted image 20240609161945.png|300|300]]

+- Projection typically involves using shared weights to create a weighted average of the input vectors.
+This is then put through [[Softmax]] to represent the likelihood of each word occurring
 ## Skip-gram
-- A word embedding model, works in the opposite way to CBOW by using the target word to predict the surrounding context words
+- A word embedding model, works in the opposite way to CBOW by using the target word to predict the surrounding context words.
+The architecture is also a mirror image of that of CBOW
-- Computationally more expensive
+- The goal of Skip-gram is to predict the context words based on a given target word, making it particularly efficient at handling infrequent words

 ![[Pasted image 20240609163013.png|300|300]]

+- Projection involves multiplying the input by a weight matrix  of size $V\cdot N$ where $V$ is vocab size and $N$ is dimensionality